otator/reading-notes/read4.md

 <br>

 In this version many elements had been added in order to divide the web page along with **div** tag. and these elements do pretty much the same as their names.
-For example **article tag** is for writing the articles in the web page, which mainly come in the middle of the main division, and the **aside** tag that allows to write the content of it to the side of the page.
+For example **article** is for writing the articles in the web page, which mainly come in the middle of the main division, and the **aside** that allows to write the content of it to the side of the page.
 **header** and **footer** tags are also *html5* tags, these tags had been found to enhance the view of the page where the content of these tags stays the same in all the website pages, where the these elements appear in the top and the